Pronouns in English Grammar | Pronouns Definition and Example!

 Possessive Pronouns

 Possessive pronouns are used to express a sense of authority or relation.
-The possessive pronoun examples are mine, yours, his, hers, ours, and theirs.
+They show who owns something by representing that ownership.
+Possessive pronoun examples are mine, yours, his, hers, ours, and theirs.

 Examples of Possessive Pronouns with Sentences: